lcp/mightyboot/README.md

 ## Launch Services

+### Docker

-Just make sure that your system already installs docker and docker-compose and
+For the docker users, Just make sure that your system already install docker and docker-compose and run:
-run:

     $ docker-compose up

 This first startup time will be longer since docker-compose has to download and build images for the services.
 Once the images are cached, it will be much faster.

+### Podman

+For the podman users, `mightyboot-podman.sh` is the script to manage the container services.
+Since podman requires the root privilege to control the host network interface, it is necessary to run the script with `sudo`.
+There are 5 subcommands in the script: `start`, `rebuild`, `stop`, `remove`, and `status`.
+To launch the services, just run:

+    $ sudo ./mightyboot-podman.sh start

+Then the script will build the images (for the first startup) and start the services.

+All messages from the services are redirected to journald.
+For example, to check the messages from the **DHCP** container:

+    $ sudo journalctl --identifier mightyboot-dhcp